Platini withdraws candidacy for FIFA presidency

 The committee said the payment, made at a time when Blatter was seeking re-election, lacked transparency and presented conflicts of interest, though both men denied wrongdoing.

-Platini had initially been seen as the favourite to replace Blatter in the Feb.
+Platini had initially been seen as the favorite to replace Blatter in the Feb.
 26 election where each of 209 national football associations who are members of FIFA hold one vote.

 “I had... about hundred of official letters of support from federations and about 50 pledges, in two days,” Platini said.

-Five candidates, none of them clear favourites, will take part in the election and a chance for the job of rebuilding the sport’s beleaguered governing body.
+Five candidates, none of them clear favorites, will take part in the election and a chance for the job of rebuilding the sport’s beleaguered governing body.

 They are Prince Ali Bin Al Hussein of Jordan, Asian Football Confederation President Sheikh Salman Bin Ebrahim Al Khalifa of Bahrain, former FIFA official Jerome Champagne of France, UEFA General Secretary Gianni Infantino of Switzerland and South Africa businessman Tokyo Sexwale.